sharond106/final-project/README.md

 - Implemented shape grammar parser with instanced rendering for each of the meshes
 - Started implementing polygon library and able to draw windows on top of a wall.
 Depending on the scale of the wall, multiple rows/cols of windows will be generated

+# Milestone 3
+Implemented
+- Intersection detector to better determine when to add windows
+- Door mesh and new window mesh modeled
+- Option to set color of different shapes added
+- Grammar rules improved to yield more interesting buildings.

 Future plans
 - Implement a way to handle intersections between windows and cubes
 - Possibly change the grammar rules